Soft drinks sees moderate volume growth as affordability and investment shape performance

 KEY DATA FINDINGS

-Private label bottled water set to gain greater share
+Private label players gain greater ground

 Carbonates in South Africa